winterforge/Hello-World/README.md

 # Hello-World

-I am fairly new at programming and hoping to post code that myself and others can learn from.
+Open repository of winter forge.
+Aiming to post code that myself and others can learn from.